Two airliners clip wings in New York's LaGuardia Airport, no one injured

-NEW YORK, Dec 23 (Reuters) - Two commercial airliners loaded with passengers clipped each other’s wings as they taxied through New York’s LaGuardia Airport on Tuesday, injuring no one but causing more than 280 travelers to have to change their plans.
+NEW YORK (Reuters) - Two commercial airliners loaded with passengers clipped each other’s wings as they taxied through New York’s LaGuardia Airport on Tuesday, injuring no one but causing more than 280 travelers to have to change their plans.

 Southwest Airlines flight 449 to Denver and American Airlines flight 1104 to Dallas collided at about 11 a.m.
 EST (1600 GMT).
 Both Boeing 737 aircraft were damaged.